John Willinsky

-John Willinsky (born 1950) is a Canadian educator, activist, and author.
-Willinsky is currently on the faculty of the Stanford Graduate School of Education where he is the Khosla Family Professor.
-He is a Fellow of the Royal Society of Canada and directs the Public Knowledge Project.
+John Mark Willinsky (born 1950) is a Canadian-American educator, researcher, and activist.
+He is the Khosla Family Professor at the Stanford Graduate School of Education.
+He is the founder of the Public Knowledge Project, a fellow of the Royal Society of Canada, a member of the National Academy of Education.
+In 2025, he was appointed a Member of the Order of Canada.